CRBroughton/Forager/README.md

 ### Do you provide an official Forager instance?

-The official instance of Forager is https://forager.crbroughton.me - This instance will regularly be reset, so only use this instance to see if you are interested in Forager as an application.
+I do not currently run an official instance of Forager.
+If there is a demand for this, it could happen though.

 ### Where is the old version of Forager?